-Ask your CEO, or anyone on your company’s executive team how many books they read per year.
+Ask other swim school, gymnastics gym or dance studio owners how many books they read per year.
 Chances are you will be very surprised.

-According to career site, Monster, reading can help expand your vocabulary, improve your writing skills, reduce stress levels and enhance your analytical skills.
 When selecting your next book to dive into, it’s important to remember the goals you want to achieve.
-Looking to boost your leadership skills, then maybe don’t pick up that book on time management.
+Looking to boost your leadership skills?
+Then maybe don’t pick up that book on time management.

 4. Get a grip on your work-life balance

-I’m going to come right out and say it: creating a healthy work-life balance is important, even if it means diverting some of your attention away from your business.
+I’m going to come right out and say it: creating a healthy work-life balance, even during a global pandemic, is important.

 5. Step out of your comfort zone